Classical and quantum chaos in bean- and peanut-shaped billiards: Quantum Mechanical Analysis

-Fig. (\ref{fig9}) shows probability density structures of quantum states in the above mentioned billiard systems, highlighting regions where the density is higher.
-For the Bean billiard, the energy of the eigenstates can be anywhere between $ 40 $ and $ 910 $, while for the Peanut billiard, it ranges from $ 350 $ to $ 9056 $.
+\cref{fig10} shows probability density structures of quantum states in the above mentioned mixed-curvature billiard systems, highlighting regions where the density is higher.
+For the bean billiard, the energy of the eigenstates can be anywhere between $ 40 $ and $ 910 $, while for the peanut billiard, it ranges from $ 350 $ to $ 9056 $.
 The overall background represents the typical distribution of the quantum state in a chaotic system, which is usually spread out and somewhat uniform.
-Scarred regions, Fig. (\ref{fig9}(a) \& \ref{fig9}(c)), are the areas where the probability density is significantly higher.
+Scarred regions, \cref{fig10}(a \& c), are the areas where the probability density is significantly higher.
 They appear as dark isolated lines or spots in the diagram, corresponding to the classical periodic orbits (solid red \& white lines).
-On the other hand, in the super-scarred states ( Fig. (\ref{fig9}(b) \& \ref{fig9}(d))), the probability densities do not align with any classical orbits, indicating a lack of classical periodic orbit influence.
-In contrast to non-integrable billiards, the eigenfunctions of integrable billiards are confined to specific subregions of the billiard\cite{Bcker2007QuantumCI}, predominantly localized around the caustics\cite{10.21468/SciPostPhys.17.5.147} found in their corresponding classical systems (see Appendix-\ref{apndx-A1}, Fig. (\ref{fig15})) for more details).
+On the other hand, in the super-scarred states (\cref{fig10}(b \& d)), the probability densities do not align with any classical orbits, indicating a lack of classical periodic orbit influence.
+Compared to the bean-shaped billiard, which possesses a single symmetry axis, the peanut-shaped billiard's eigenstates demonstrate enhanced scarring owing to its two mirror symmetry axes.
+In contrast to non-integrable billiards, the eigenfunctions of integrable billiards are confined to specific subregions of the billiard\cite{Backer4160260}, predominantly localised around the caustics\cite{10.21468/SciPostPhys.17.5.147} found in their corresponding classical systems.

-These localised regions act like ``mirages'' in the quantum landscape, where the eigenfunction gets focused because of the underlying classical dynamics.
+These localised regions act like mirages in the quantum landscape, where the eigenfunction gets focused because of the underlying classical dynamics and symmetry.
 A comparison of scars across various energy levels reveals that they emerge only for a selected few eigenvalues.
 The level of scarring associated with specific eigenstates varies significantly from one state to another, although it aligns with a theoretically predicted distribution.
 This selective nature makes these scars especially intriguing.
-They form along moderately unstable, relatively short periodic orbits and occasionally exhibit symmetrical distribution based on the geometry.
 Scars are a concept absent in the realm of classical mechanics.